f4bioreis/fruit-collector-multiplayer-game/readme.md

-A little multiplayer game I created with the purpose of practicing software engineering design patterns
+A little multiplayer game I created with the purpose of applying software engineering design patterns